James Lankford: Taxes

 Lankford supports budget austerity through lowering taxes and reducing government spending.
 He took the taxpayer protection pledge promising to support no new taxes.
 He supports the repeal of the income and estate taxes and supports a sales tax to tax consumption and not savings or earnings.

 Guns

-In 2014, Lankford was endorsed by the National Rifle Association and had an "A" rating from the group.
+In 2014, Lankford was endorsed by the NRA Political Victory Fund and had an "A" grade from the group.
 Lankford supports loosening restrictions on interstate gun purchases.
 He opposes firearm microstamping, a controversial method of imprinting casings with a unique marking to match it with a specific firearm, and would allow veterans to register unlicensed firearms.

-After the 2018 Stoneman Douglas High School shooting in which the perpetrator used a Smith & Wesson M&P15 AR-15 style rifle to kill 17 and wound 17 others, Lankford said on NBC News' Meet the Press he was open to requiring more comprehensive background checks for firearm purchases, saying, "The problem is not owning an AR-15, it’s the person who owns it.”
+After the 2018 Stoneman Douglas High School shooting in which the perpetrator used a Smith & Wesson M&P15 AR-15 style rifle to kill 17 and wound 17 others, Lankford said on NBC News' Meet the Press that he was open to requiring more comprehensive background checks for firearm purchases, saying, "The problem is not owning an AR-15, it’s the person who owns it."